samuelroland/HPC-labs/lab02/report/report.md

 ```

 ## My machine
 I'm working on my tour at home, because my laptop is not supported by likwid because Intel 12th Gen is not supported currently.
+I asked about news for this support in their issues tracker on issue [Support for Intel Alder Lake 12th gen processors #468](https://github.com/RRZE-HPC/likwid/issues/468#issuecomment-2767312383).

 Extract from `fastfetch`
 ```